MounarkPatel/WorldMapGDP/README.md

 # WorldMapGDP
-Code to read World Bank GDP data from 1960- 2015 and crete a World Map.
-Investigates one way to clean and unify data.
-It is done with filtering data through country names (WorldPlot1.py).
-Doing the scripting with country names can be faulty due to the same countires being spelled differently.
+Code to read World Bank GDP data from 1960 - 2015 and crete a World Map for a specific year.
+Every country either has data for that year, it is missing from the CSV file, or there is no GDP data.
 # Installing Python 3
 Install python 3.
 Preffered Method: